 Additional charges may apply if your property is located outside of metropolitan areas[typically $100 (exclusive of GST)]and also if your switchboard requires upgrading or re-wiring.

-It typically takes 2 – 4 weeks for the meter to be upgraded, depending on the work at your site and your location.
-The cost of your meter upgrade will be included in your Diamond Energy electricity account.
+The cost of your meter upgrade will be included in your Diamond Energy electricity bill.

 Are there any additional charges with GridCredits100?